bollu/bollu.github.io/README.md

   and its action $A_y \equiv \dots$ has a lot of exercise.

 - Anyone can participate in $x$'s exercise regime.
 In particular, $A_x(y) = id(y) = y$ since $y$ doesn't tire out from the exercise regime of $x$.
-- On the other side, it's hard to take part in $y$'s exercise regime and not get wiped out.
+- On the other side, it's hard to take part in $y$'s exercise regime and not get TODOed out.
 If we consider $A_y(x)$, we're going to get zero because by tableaux, there are swaps in $A_y$ that leave $x$ invariant, which causes sign cancellations.
 But intuitively, $A_y(x)$ is asking $x$ to participate in $y$'s exercise regmine, which it's not strong enough to do, and so it dies.